MobileFirstLLC/extension-cli/guide/03-xt-build-copy.md

 * * *

+!!! info "Copying static assets"
+    By default, all static assets under `assets/` directory will be automatically copied to output directory during builds.

 `copyAsIs` allows you to specify an array of files and/or directories which should be included in build output without modification.
 Files to copy can be located anywhere in your project.
 The directories to copy are expected to be inside `/src` directory.

 The build command will copy:

 - specified **files** without any modification and add them to the root of the output directory;